A lookup relationship field is a custom field that you can use to establish relationships between tickets, users, and organizations.

 A lookup relationship can be any combination of a user, organization, or ticket with another user, organization, or ticket.

-All relationships are one-way.
-For example, if you create a relationship between a source ticket and a related user, the ticket record will have a lookup relationship field identifying the user.
+If you create a relationship between a source ticket and a related user, the ticket record will have a lookup relationship field identifying the user.
 However, the corresponding user record will not have a field identifying the ticket.
+Instead of a field, the user record will have a Related tab listing the ticket along with all the other source objects it’s related to (see Viewing lookup relationships for users and organizations).

 Each source object can be related to only one related object.
 However, many source objects can be related to one related object.
 For example, after adding an organization lookup relationship field to users, you could then establish many relationships between users and one organization.
 Example: